2003 Welsh Open (snooker)

-The 2003 Regal Welsh Open was a professional ranking snooker tournament that took place from 22 to 26 January at the Cardiff International Arena in Cardiff, Wales.
+The 2003 Welsh Open (officially the 2003 Regal Welsh Open) was a professional ranking snooker tournament that took place from 22 to 26 January at the Cardiff International Arena in Cardiff, Wales.

 Paul Hunter was the defending champion, but he lost in the semi-finals 2–6 against Mark Williams.
 Williams in turn lost to Stephen Hendry 9–5 in the final.
 Hendry won his third Welsh Open title and the 34th ranking title of his career.

 Tournament summary

 Defending champion Paul Hunter was the number 1 seed with World Champion Peter Ebdon seeded 2.
 The remaining places were allocated to players based on the world rankings.

 Prize fund

 The breakdown of prize money for this year is shown below: